Ways to Ease Foot Pain: Prevention & Care

 2. Don't go barefoot

 Flip-flops are a good choice to protect your feet in locker room showers, pool areas, and the hot sand at the beach.
 But use them rarely.
-You want to avoid flat footwear.
+You want to avoid flat footwear that can worsen your foot condition.

 3. Choose comfortable, roomy, well-cushioned shoes